Why Health and Safety Compliance is Important to Employers

 Health and Safety Compliance refers to the means of conforming to a rule, either a specification, policy, or a standard and/or law.
 Regulatory compliance, more specifically, describes an organization’s goal in ensuring that they are aware of and take steps to comply with relevant laws, policies, and regulations.

-As a prevalent business concern, compliance requires that companies remain vigilant in maintaining a full understanding of their regulatory compliance requirements, especially since the number of regulations are ever-increasing.
+As a prevalent business concern, compliance requires that companies remain vigilant in maintaining a full understanding of their regulatory compliance requirements, especially since the number of regulations is ever-increasing.

-By ensuring Health and Safety Compliance, adverse health issues, injuries, illnesses, and death through working conditions and as result of hazards and risks in the workplace can be greatly reduced and even eliminated, where reasonably practicable.
+By ensuring OHS Compliance, adverse health issues, injuries, illnesses, and death through working conditions and as a result of hazards and risks in the workplace can be greatly reduced and even eliminated, where reasonably practicable.

-There are numerous challenges which may be faced in implementing, promoting, and maintaining health and safety compliance but once the necessary steps are taken to ensure a healthy and safe working environment, there are numerous benefits which can be reaped by both employers and employees.
+There are numerous challenges that may be faced in implementing, promoting, and maintaining health and safety compliance but once the necessary steps are taken to ensure a healthy and safe working environment, there are numerous benefits that can be reaped by both employers and employees.

 In addition to this, another important factor of health and safety compliance is that it adequately equips employees in safeguarding their own health and safety.

 Health and Safety compliance is imperative to all employers.
 Unfortunately, a misconception of “it will never happen to me and does not really apply to me” still exists.